 Poor Experience takes on a Toll on Customer Loyalty

-If at crunch time your favorite brand lets you down you can't help but be frustrated, even if they have delivered stellar customer experiences through the year.
+If at crunch time your favorite brand lets you down you can't help but be frustrated, even if they have the best call flows and have delivered stellar customer experiences through the year.
 Even the well-funded giants can run into difficulty in the holiday season.
 Black Friday is a merciless beast for delivering website crashes to retailers.
 Last year saw Nieman Marcus become a victim when it was hit by a massive outage.

 At the same time in Australia Click Frenzy, a one-day online sale involving hundreds of stores were sure they were ready for the masses.
 Alas it was not to be.
 Millions of eager beaver shoppers went online at the same time to snap up the deals.
 When the clock struck all lights went green, traffic from every direction tried to cross the intersection.
 The website crashed and went up in smoke.
 In many respects it was one of the biggest retail fails in Australia, with all brands involved getting bruised from the mess up.